Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Hyperboloidal Coordinates

-As we will show, however, this strategy {\em does not yield a well-define limit} to the Schwarzschild geometry as $\eta \rightarrow 0$.
+As we will show, however, this strategy {\em does not yield a well-defined limit} to the Schwarzschild geometry as $\eta \rightarrow 0$.
 Instead, one needs to resort to the out-in strategy~\cite{PanossoMacedo:2023qzp}.
-In practical terms, this approach amounts to also reverting the sign of the regular term $x_o(\sigma)$ in \eqref{eq:tort_x}, i.e., the height function is given by
+In practical terms, this approach amounts to also reversing the sign of the regular term $x_o(\sigma)$ in \eqref{eq:tort_x}, i.e., the height function is given by

-With expressions \eqref{eq:def_rho} and \eqref{eq:H_def} fixing the the hyperboloidal transformation \eqref{eq:hyp_coord} in the minimal gauge, one can study the limits of the SdS geometry with respect to the parameter $\eta$.
+With expressions \eqref{eq:def_rho} and \eqref{eq:H_def} fixing the hyperboloidal transformation \eqref{eq:hyp_coord} in the minimal gauge, one can study the limits of the SdS geometry with respect to the parameter $\eta$.

-The only remaining parameter in eq.~\eqref{eq:hyp_coord} is the typical length scale $\lambda$, which can be associated either with the horizon $r_H$ or the cosmological length $r_\Lambda$.
+The only remaining parameter in Eq.~\eqref{eq:hyp_coord} is the typical length scale $\lambda$, which can be associated either with the horizon $r_H$ or the cosmological length $r_\Lambda$.
 Thus, the choice of $\lambda$ plays an important role in the limiting process, as well.
 In particular, fixing the unit of length also affects how dimension observables, such as the QNM frequencies $\omega_n$ scale.